Highway to Hell: Tracks

-Perhaps the album's most infamous song is "Night Prowler", mainly due to its association with serial killer Richard Ramírez.
-In June 1985, a highly publicised murder case began revolving around Ramirez, who was responsible for more than 15 brutal murders, as well as numerous rapes and attempted murders, in Los Angeles.
-Nicknamed the "Night Stalker", Ramírez was a fan of AC/DC, particularly "Night Prowler", and police claimed he left an AC/DC hat at one of the crime scenes.
-During the trial, Ramírez shouted "Hail Satan" and showed off a pentagram carved into his palm with the numbers 666 below it.
-This brought extremely bad publicity to AC/DC, whose concerts and albums faced protests by parents in Los Angeles.
-On the episode of VH1's Behind the Music about AC/DC, the band maintained that the song had been given a murderous connotation by Ramírez, but is actually about a boy sneaking into his girlfriend's bedroom at night while her parents are asleep, in spite of lyrics such as, "And you don't feel the steel, till it's hanging out your back".
-The final words spoken by Scott in the song, and therefore on the album, are "Shazbot, na-nu na-nu", phrases spoken by lead character Mork (a visiting extraterrestrial played by Robin Williams) on the popular American sitcom Mork and Mindy.
+"Night Prowler," the album's outro song, has gained a degree of infamy over the years, due to an alleged association with Los Angeles serial killer Richard Ramirez.
+Coined the "Night Stalker" by the media, Ramirez is accredited to a series of brutal murders, rapes, and attempted murders taking place from 1984 to 1985, and a claimed fan of AC/DC.
+Ramirez left behind an AC/DC hat at the scene of a murder, and according to friends of Ramirez, he had a particular love for the album and the song "Night Prowler."
+Ramirez himself never confirmed such an association.
+This alleged connection brought bad publicity to AC/DC, whose ensuing concerts and albums faced protests by parents and the general public.
+Despite backlash, the band had stated the song was given a murderous connotation by Ramirez's crimes, revealing on an episode of VH1's Behind the Music about AC/DC that the song was actually about a boy sneaking into his girlfriends bedroom at night while her parents are asleep, despite lyrics such as, "And you don't feel the steel, till it's hanging out your back."

-Releases
+Release

 Highway to Hell was originally released on 27 July 1979 by Albert Productions, who licensed the album to Atlantic Records for release outside of Australia, and it was re-released by Epic Records in 2003 as part of the AC/DC Remasters series.
 In Australia, the album was originally released with a slightly different album cover, featuring flames and a drawing of a bass guitar neck superimposed over the same photo of the band used on the international cover; also, the AC/DC logo is a darker shade of maroon, but the accents are a bit lighter.
 The East German release had different and much plainer designs for the front and back of the album, apparently because the authorities were not happy with the sleeve as released elsewhere.

-"Highway to Hell" is featured in the 2003 film Final Destination 2 and the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
+"Highway to Hell" is featured in the 2003 film Final Destination 2 and the 2010 films Megamind, Iron Man 2 and Percy Jackson & the Olympians: The Lightning Thief.
 "If You Want Blood (You've Got It)" is featured in the films Empire Records (1995), The Longest Yard (2005), The Dukes of Hazzard (2005), Shoot 'Em Up (2007), and Final Destination 5 (2011).
 "Walk All Over You" is featured in the 2010 film Grown Ups.
 "Touch Too Much" is featured on the soundtrack for the video game Grand Theft Auto IV: The Lost and Damned, and it was also the theme song for the World Wrestling Federation's SummerSlam event in 1998.